dtkeppler/100-days-of-code/log.md

 **Takeaways:**  "Seek & Destroy" was challenging.
 There's a nice trick to convert arguments into an array.
 Also, IndexOf was what allowed me to finally match up outer-array items with the inner-array items.
 "Where Do I Belong is also tricky, but I think I'm getting close.

 **Link to work:** n/a

+### Day 13: June 19, 2017
+#### Time: 1.5 hour

+**Today's Progress**: Completed "Basic Algorithm Scripting" challenges.
+(Where Do I Belong, Caesar's Cipher)

+**Takeaways:**  These last two were quite challenging.
+Proof that if your code to do one thing is getting too complex, you're prob overthinking it.
+Also, it helps to first think about what exactly your operator is checking for.  charCode methods are useful for using numeric operators on letters.

+**Link to work:** n/a